PhotoPay/photopay-android/README.md

 ### Removing processor architecture support in gradle without using APK splits

-If you will not be distributing your app via Google Play or for some other reasons you want to have single APK of smaller size, you can completely remove support for certain CPU architecture from your APK. **This is not recommended due to [consequences](#archConsequences)**.
+If you won't be distributing your app via Google Play or for some other reasons want to have single APK of smaller size, you can completely remove support for certain CPU architecture from your APK. **This is not recommended due to [consequences](#archConsequences)**.

-To remove certain CPU architecture, add following statement to your `android` block inside `build.gradle`:
+To remove a certain CPU architecture, add the following statement to your `android` block inside `build.gradle`:

 ```
 android {